letakeane/gridpractice/module-3/lesson-plans/idea-box.md

 ## Process (Questions should be posed to the class)

-1) What is our application going to look like?
+- What is our application going to look like?
 What are the critical components
   - App
   - Form
   - CardContainer
   - Card(s)
-2) Are these components going to be stateful or stateless?
+- Are these components going to be stateful or stateless?
 Why
   - Turn and talk
-3) We say that in React "Data down, actions up", what do we mean by this?
+- We say that in React "Data down, actions up", what do we mean by this?
-4) Bootstrap an app with create-react-app
+- Bootstrap an app with create-react-app
-5) Give a quick tour of what this boilerplate gives you
+- Give a quick tour of what this boilerplate gives you
-6) We have an App already, what state will this have?
+- We have an App already, what state will this have?
   - Ideas
-7) Build out the form component
+- Build out the form component
   - We call this a controlled form component
   - What will the state of our form be?
     - title
     - description
   - How will we handle changes in the form inputs?
     - `onChange`
   - How will we handle the form submission?
     - `onSubmit`
-8) Lets talk about binding
+- Lets talk about binding
   - Take 5 minutes, and read whatever docs you can find
     - What does it mean for a function to be 'bound'?
-      - How do we bind a function to the class in JavaScript?
+    - How do we bind a function to the class in JavaScript
-9) Ok, how can we bind our `onChange` and `onSubmit` handlers
+- Ok, how can we bind our `onChange` and `onSubmit` handlers
   - In the constructor
   - Using ES6 arrow syntax
-10) Make just one function to handle the onChange of both inputs (handleChange)
+- Make just one function to handle the onChange of both inputs (handleChange)
   - Turn and talk: How could we make one function that handles both inputs?
   - Make use of the name attribute on the input
   - In the handler function, set state using the computed property name syntax
-11) Make our handleSubmit function
+- Make our handleSubmit function
   - What does our handle submit function need to do?
   - If our App component holds the ideas where will the function that updates the state live?
   - Remember: Data down, Actions up
-12) Make our addIdea function in App
+- Make our addIdea function in App
   - Why do we use `setState` vs `this.state =`?
-13) On your own (or livecode, instructors choice) how would we remove an idea?
+- On your own (or livecode, instructors choice) how would we remove an idea?

 ## Useful links